usdigitalresponse/univaf/docs/runbook/maintenance.md

 - `@babel/*` (not usually required to be grouped, but sometimes is).
 - `ts-jest` usually needs updating when `jest` has a major release and sometimes for minor releases (but not patch releases).
 Check out the [ts-jest docs][ts-jest-docs] for details on how to choose the correct version to work with `jest`.

-Dependabot does this automatically when `xyz` and `@types/<xyz>` both have updates.
+Obviously you shouldn’t have to do this!
+Dependabot already groups `xyz` and `@types/<xyz>` updates automatically.
 There are several open issues tracking versions of this issue for other types of grouped dependencies, which you can subscribe to if you want:
 - https://github.com/dependabot/dependabot-core/issues/1296
 - https://github.com/dependabot/dependabot-core/issues/6008